ackwolver335/Java-Coder/README.md

 }
 ```

+Note : The Code regrading the Basics one is here in [Basic_of_string](https://github.com/ackwolver335/Java-Coder/blob/main/b_of_str.java).

 ### Categories of String

 - **String** : String is an immutable class which means a constant and cannot be changed once created and if wish to change , we need to create an new object and even the functionality it provides like toupper, tolower, etc all these return a new object , its not modify the original object.
 It is automatically thread safe.